panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 [watch(myRef, callback)](https://vuejs.org/api/reactivity-core.html#watch) API provided by Vue watches ref value change.

-Set the ref as the first argument and the second argument the callback to be invoked when the ref changes:
+Set the ref as the first argument and the second argument as the callback to be invoked when the ref changes:

 ``` vue {5-8}
 <script setup>